-The policy includes the need to deliver more community facilities in the area, with examples of the suitable types set out in policy.
+The policy includes the need to deliver more community facilities in the area, with examples of the suitable types set out in policy, in particular a new school.
+There is also recognition of the importance of the area for cultural facilities, such as the arts centre and uses at the former Water Board site.